hujhax/austin-improv-wiki/Troupes/Rarebit.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2014 application to perform at [[The Hideout Theatre]]:<blockquote>[[Amy Carpenter]] is [[Performers/John Ratliff]]'s landlady.
+Their press blurb, taken from a 2014 application to perform at [[The Hideout Theatre]]:<blockquote>[[Amy Carpenter]] is [[Performers/John Ratliff|John Ratliff]]'s landlady.
 They're also friends who improvise together.
 They're either the White Stripes or the Belle and Sebastian of improv, depending on the night.
 Only you can say for sure. </blockquote>

 ### "What's Your Deal?"
 Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[The Hideout Theatre]]:<blockquote>"Grounded" scenework, WHATEVER THAT MEANS.
 Typically three or four longer scenes but sometimes things start moving faster. </blockquote>